Edit

 How it works

-You can skip reading this section.
-Read this only if you're curious.
+You can skip this section — read it only if you're curious.

-2. On the server, Telefunc parses the metadata first, then creates lazy File/Blob objects that reference the HTTP body stream without reading it yet.
+2. The server parses metadata and creates lazy File/Blob objects that reference the HTTP body stream without reading it.

-3. When your telefunction calls file.stream(), file.text(), or file.arrayBuffer(), the bytes are pulled directly from the HTTP stream on demand.
+3. When your telefunction calls file.stream(), bytes are pulled directly from the HTTP stream on demand.